carlosbuenosvinos/php-jenkins-api/README.md

-Emagister\Jenkins
+CarlosIO\Jenkins
 =================
-Emagister\Jenkins is a Jenkins API written in PHP for PHP 5.3+.
+CarlosIO\Jenkins is a Jenkins API written in PHP for PHP 5.3+.
 It has been born for Dashboard and extreme feedback purposes.